Tropical Malady

 Tropical Malady (สัตว์ประหลาด RTGS: Satpralat; lit. "monster") is a 2004 Thai romantic psychological drama art film written and directed by Apichatpong Weerasethakul.
-The film has a bifurcated structure; it is separated into two segments – the first is a romance between two men, and the second a mysterious tale about a soldier lost in the woods, bedeviled by the spirit of a shaman.
+The film is divided into two segments – the first is a romance between two men, and the second a mysterious tale about a soldier lost in the woods, bedeviled by the spirit of a shaman.

-It won the Jury Prize at the 2004 Cannes Film Festival, and was the first Thai film to be in the main competition at Cannes.
+Tropical Malady won the Jury Prize at the 2004 Cannes Film Festival, and was the first Thai film to be in the main competition at Cannes.
 It is also the first Thai film to win a prize at one of the "Big Three" film festivals.

-In 2022, Tropical Malady was ranked the 62nd greatest film of all time in the Sight & Sound directors' poll.
+In 2022, Tropical Malady was ranked the 62nd greatest film of all time in the Sight & Sound directors' poll and 95th in their critics' poll.
 In 2016, it was ranked the 6th greatest LGBT film of all time in the British Film Institute poll.

 Plot

 First Narrative

 Keng (Banlop Lomnoi) is a soldier assigned to a post in a small city in rural Thailand.
-The troops' main duties is to investigate the mysterious slaying of cattle at local farms.
+The troop's main duty is to investigate the mysterious slaying of cattle at local farms.
 While in the field one day, Keng briefly meets a villager named Tong (Sakda Kaewbuadee).
 Later, Keng sees Tong riding in a truck, they talk some more, and a romantic friendship soon develops between them.

 Keng helps Tong with his job at an ice factory.
 One night while driving an ice delivery truck, they find a sick dog on the side of the road.
 They bring it to a veterinarian, but learn that it has cancer.
-In turn, Tong signs a form to allow it to undergo chemotherapy.
+Tong signs a form to allow it to undergo chemotherapy.
 Later, the two of them go to a movie theater.

-While sitting together the next day, they're approached by an older woman who tells a story on how two poor farmers lost an opportunity to become rich.
-In the story, a young monk instructed for them to collect rocks from a nearby pond.
-After doing so, the rocks turned to silver and gold.
+While sitting together the next day, they are approached by an older woman who tells a story on how two poor farmers lost an opportunity to become rich.
+In the story, a young monk instructed them to collect rocks from a nearby pond.
+When the farmers brought the rocks back, those turned to silver and gold.
 When they greedily went back for more though, the silver and gold bars they had previously obtained turned into frogs.
 Keng, Tong, and the older woman spend the rest of the afternoon together, walking through a cave and meeting the woman's friends.

 One night, Keng and Tong ride around the city on a motorcycle.
 While stopped on the side of the road, they share a brief romantic moment, only for Tong to abruptly wander off into the dark.
 Keng and his troops leave the village the next day.
 Some time later, Keng overhears some people saying a monster keeps killing their cattle.